 Generally yes.
 If the capsular contracture is significant enough to require surgery, a new implant for replacement is recommended.

 Are implants guaranteed against capsular contracture?

 Good news!
-As of November 2013 one of the implant manufacturers “guarantees” some of their implants against capsular contracture for 2 years.
-Sientra, the newest implant manufacturer has launched their CapCon Care (C3)program as of November 2013.
-With completion of a simple device tracking form all Sientra textured implants are automatically enrolled.
+As of November 2013 one of the implant manufacturers “guarantees” some of their implants against capsular contracture for two years.
+Sientra, the newest implant manufacturer has launched its CapCon Care (C3)program as of November 2013.
+With the completion of a simple device tracking form, all Sientra textured implants are automatically enrolled.
 This is regardless of incision choice or implant pocket location.
 In the event of Baker III or Baker IV contracture, Sientra will provide free implant(s) for the correction surgery.
-Although the guarantee is only for 2 years, the majority of capsular contracture cases will be seen in the this time span.
+Although the guarantee is only for two years, the majority of capsular contracture cases will be seen in this time span.